OmarBazaraa/Arduino/ABOUT.md

 #### OpenCV
 We used OpenCV as an image processing framework to
-- Extract the state of the game from the taken screenshot of the game.
+- Extract the state of the game from the taken screenshot.
 - Detect the position of the "Next Level" button after the game is solved.
 - Do thresholding and some pre-processing on the image before running painter algorithm.